analogdevicesinc/ai8x-training/README.md

 * `ConvTranspose2d`:

   * Kernel sizes must be 3×3.
-  * Padding can only be 1.
+  * Padding must be 1 *(Note: hardware supports additional padding modes, but there is no direct equivalent in PyToch)*.
   * Stride is fixed to [2, 2].
 Output padding is fixed to 1.

 * A programmable layer-specific shift operator is available at the output of a convolution, see [`output_shift` (Optional)](#output_shift \(Optional\)).